semasuka/Talk-to-your-PDF/README.md

 ├── assets
 │   ├── how_it_works.png                          <- a diagram picture to show how the app works and how different services interact with each other
 │   ├── talk_to_your_pdf_banner.png               <- banner image used in the README.
+│   ├── gif_streamlit.gif                         <- gif file used in the README.
 │
 │
 ├── notebook_repository